edibotopic/edibotopic-website/content/notes/_log.md

 "Crime has been declining steadily for fifteen years but last year saw a doubling from the previous year's historic low, causing major concern."

-"Sales for this product have been effectively zero for six years but they doubled in the last quarter.
-Get this: 100% of our new clients wears blue face paint when she goes to the supermarket."
+"Sales for this product have been effectively zero for six years but they quadrupled in the last quarter."

 This misleading use of ratios is everywhere.
 It is an infinitely renewable resource for toxic politics.
 In science it is sometimes given a false legitimacy by the assignment of a p-value.
-It is a most routine feature of data rhetoric, or persuasion by numbers, often at the expense of sense.
+It is a most routine feature of data rhetoric, or persuasion by numbers, manipulating our emotions while teaching us nothing.

 _September 13th_